-The Slippery Rock University Student Union is a well-designed facility using new and innovative technologies that have an expensive first cost.
-The purpose of my redesign will be to value engineer several systems that are contained within the building to cut down on the initial costs for the owner.
-Although efficiencies may be decreased resulting in a higher cost for operation, the overall savings from the value engineering hope to compensate for the increased operation costs.
+The purpose of my redesign will be to value engineer several systems that are contained within the building that will hopefully help to cut down on the initial costs for the owner.
+System efficiencies may also be increased resulting in a lower cost for operation.
 The building is hoping to achieve LEED Silver, with the redesign, I will investigate the possibility of still attaining a LEED rating.